aggregat4/dendriform/README.md

 1. ~~Make loadTree promise based API in the tree store~~
 2. ~~Use the loadTree API to populate the initial tree on the ROOT node~~
 3. ~~Make navigation to node with hash parameter work~~
-4. Start implementing the store as a pouchdb store so we can do real test with hashchange and editing nodes
+4. ~~Start implementing the store as a pouchdb store so we can do real test with hashchange and editing nodes~~
 5. Figure out what a sane standard way is to deal with runtimeexceptions in JS
+6. Implement changing of node name and persisting the change
+7. Implement splitting of nodes (ENTER inside node name)
+8. Implement merging of nodes (BACKSPACE on beginning of node name)

+# Future Steps?

+1. Typescript?

 # Software Design